Nutter Butter Acorns

 Overhead image of Nutter Butter Acorn Ingredients

-• Hershey Kisses – I like to use milk chocolate kisses, but there are so many options.
-Feel free to try almond kisses if you want nuts or other flavor to change these up.
+• Hershey’s Kisses – I like to use milk chocolate Kisses, but there are so many options.
+Feel free to try almond Kisses if you want nuts or any other flavor to change these up.

-• Chocolate Chips – Semisweet chocolate chips are great, but dark chocolate or milk chocolate will work, too.
+• Chocolate chips – Semisweet chocolate chips are great, but dark chocolate or milk chocolate will work, too.
+You can even use white chocolate baking chips.
+Mini chocolate chips work too, but regular size will be easier for small hands to work with.

-• Mini Nutter Butters – be sure to buy the mini cookies and not the original large ones.
-The minis are the perfect size for the kisses.
+• Mini Nutter Butters – Be sure to buy the mini cookies and not the original large ones.
+The minis are the perfect size for the Kisses.
+If you cannot find minis, cut regular sized Nutter Butters in half.

-Prep: Line your baking sheets with parchment or wax paper.
-Count out 48 chocolate chips and set them aside.
-You will melt the other chips and use the remaining 48 to make acorn stems.
+Line baking sheets with parchment or wax paper.
+Count out 48 chocolate chips and set them aside, these will be your acorn stems.

-Melt: Place chocolate chips in a microwave-safe bowl and melt them for 30-seconds.
+Melt remaining chocolate chips in the microwave for 30-seconds.
 Stir and, if they need more time, microwave them for 15 seconds longer or until the chocolate is smooth.

-Assemble: Spread the flat side of each chocolate kiss with melted chocolate.
-Press a cookie onto the chocolate to make the acorn.
-For the stem, take one of the reserved chips and dip the flat side in the melted chocolate.
+Spread melted chocolate over the flat side of each chocolate Kiss.
+Press a mini Nutter Butter onto the chocolate.
+Take one of the reserved chips and dip the flat side in the melted chocolate.
 Press it on the cookie in the center so it looks like a stem.

 Closeup image of Nutter Butter Acorn laying on it's side